Awis13/AI-Code-reviewer/README.md

 - A slick web interface where you can paste your C code.
 - Our app then compiles and runs the code to make sure it's correct.
 - And it also shows you how your output stacks up against the expected output.
-- Last but not the least, GPT-4 steps in to give you some feedback on how to improve your code.
+- Last but not least, GPT-4 steps in to give you some feedback on how to improve your code.

 ## Getting started